drivnaisystem-creativitybylilydev/creativitybylily/DEMO-READY-SUMMARY.md

 ## 💬 What to Explain

 ### About Payment
-- "Payment processing (Stripe) will be integrated using your business details before launch"
+- "Payment processing (Square) will be integrated using your existing Square account"
-- "The checkout flow is complete - we just need your Stripe account to process payments"
+- "The checkout flow is complete - we just need your Square API keys to process payments"
 - "Orders are being created in the system, ready for payment integration"
+- "Your online and in-person sales will all be in one Square dashboard"

 ### About Shipping
 - "Shipping labels generate automatically with one click"